Setting up Super Simple Box Office

 Per Ticket Fee (regular tier) – enter a number (no currency sign) if you want to take a booking fee per regular tier ticket

-Per Ticket Fee (top tier) – enter a number (no currency sign) if you want to take a booking fee per top tier ticket.
-Leave blank if not applicable.
+Per Ticket Fee (top tier) – enter a number (no currency sign) if you want to take a different booking fee on more expensive tickets.

 For example, all tickets under £10 are regular tier and all tickets over £10 are top tier, the tier threshold is 10